-- You can select any of the following effects for shooting: Creative filters, Picture Styles (p.105), and Ambience-based shots. - Press the <◄><►> keys to select [2 : Enable].
-Turn the <△> dial to select a shooting effect and shoot. - When you take a picture, two images will be recorded.
+- You can select any of the following effects for shooting: Creative filters, Picture Styles (p.113), and Ambience-based shots. - Turn the < dial to select [☑ : Enable].
+Turn the < dial to select a shooting effect and shoot. - When you take a picture, two images will be recorded.
 One with the effect applied and one without.
 Both images will be displayed together immediately after you take the picture.
 The image without the effect is displayed on the left and the one with the effect on the right.